-Systems or subsystems falling within the scope of this chapter shall be referred to the SPS in sufficient time to permit guidance to be developed by SPS and NTIA and applied by the agency.
+Systems or subsystems falling within the scope of this chapter must be referred to the SPS in sufficient time to permit guidance to be developed by SPS and NTIA and applied by the agency.
 Routine system reviews can be typically completed and spectrum support guidance can be provided within two to six months from the date of submission to SPS.
-The submitter shall consider this time period and the provision of Subsection 10.5.3.1 requiring the FAS to withhold frequency assignments until the assignment particulars conform to the spectrum support guidance.
-For space systems, the submitter shall also consider the time requirements for international processing of advance publication, coordination, notification, and agreement documents.
+The submitter must consider this time period and the provision of Subsection 10.5.3.1 requiring the FAS to withhold frequency assignments until the assignment particulars conform to the spectrum support guidance.
+For space systems, the submitter must also consider the time requirements for international processing of advance publication, coordination, notification, and agreement documents.

-10.5 RESPONSIBILITIES
+10.5 RESPONSIBILITIES REGARDING CERTIFICTION OF SPECTRUM SUPPORT

-10.5.1 Spectrum Planning Subcommittee (SPS)
+10.5.1 Spectrum Planning Subcommittee

-- 1. In its system reviews, the SPS shall give consideration to: - a. system compliance with prevailing spectrum management policy, allocations, regulations, and technical standards (Federal, National, and International); - b. the predicted degree of EMC between the proposed system and the electromagnetic environment; and, - c. the possible need for and evaluation of the results of prototype EMC testing. - 2.
-Upon assessment of a proposed system or subsystem, considering these criteria and any other pertinent factors, the SPS will make recommendations with supporting documentation to NTIA with an information copy to the IRAC, for:
+In its system reviews, the SPS must give consideration to:

+1. System compliance with prevailing spectrum management policy, allocations, regulations, and technical standards (Federal, National, and International);

+a.
+The predicted degree of EMC between the proposed system and the electromagnetic environment; and, b.
+The possible need for and evaluation of the results of prototype EMC testing.

+2. Upon assessment of a proposed system or subsystem, considering these criteria and any other pertinent factors, the SPS will make recommendations with supporting documentation to NTIA, for:

-- a. approval of spectrum support for the system at its proposed stage of development, without qualification; or - b. approval of spectrum support subject to stated limitations or to modification of the proposed system; or - c. approval of spectrum support subject to limitations or modifications to systems already in the band; or - d. approval of spectrum support subject to submission of information for advance publication, agreement of affected foreign administrations, notices for coordination, and notification of frequency assignments for unclassified space systems, as appropriate, under the provisions of Articles 5, 9 and 11 of the ITU Radio Regulations; or - e. disapproval of spectrum support. - 3.
-The SPS will refer cases when the affected agencies are unable to reconcile specific points of potential EMC conflict to the IRAC for resolution.
+a.
+Approval of spectrum support for the system at its proposed stage of development, without qualification; or b.
+Approval of spectrum support subject to stated limitations or to modification of the proposed system; or c. approval of spectrum support subject to limitations or modifications to systems already in the band; or d.
+Approval of spectrum support subject to submission of information for advance publication, agreement of affected foreign administrations, notices for coordination, and notification of frequency assignments for unclassified space systems, as appropriate, under the provisions of Articles 5, 9 and 11 of the ITU Radio Regulations; or e.
+Disapproval of spectrum support.

+3. The SPS will refer cases when the affected agencies are unable to reconcile specific points of potential EMC conflict to the IRAC for resolution.

-10.5.2 Space Systems Subcommittee (SSS)
+10.5.2 Space Systems Subcommittee

-- 1. The SSS shall review the data furnished by federal agencies regarding the advance publication, agreement with affected administrations, and coordination and notification of frequency assignments for space telecommunication systems under the provisions of Articles 5, 9 and 11 of the ITU Radio Regulations.
-The SSS shall give consideration to: - a. the conformance of the system to the provisions of the ITU Radio Regulations and applicable Radiocommunication Bureau (BR) Circular Letters; - b. the identification of those countries from whom agreement must be obtained under the provisions of the ITU Radio Regulations; and - c. the identification of those countries with whom the system must be coordinated under the provisions of the ITU Radio Regulations. - 2.
-The SSS shall also review the correspondence furnished by the Radiocommunication Bureau (BR) and by other countries regarding proposed space telecommunication systems in accordance with the ITU Radio Regulations.
-The SSS will estimate the impact of foreign space systems on existing and planned federal space and terrestrial telecommunication systems and will develop appropriate replies.
-Information regarding foreign space systems that operate in bands shared with U.S. terrestrial stations will be furnished to the SPS for comment when it is appropriate. - 3.
-Documents which have been approved by the SSS shall be coordinated with the Deputy Associate Administrator, Office of Spectrum Management, and provided to the FCC Liaison Representative for transmittal to the Radiocommunication Bureau (BR) and any concerned foreign countries.
+The SSS must review the data furnished by federal agencies at Stages 2 and/or 3 of the certification process regarding the advance publication, agreement with affected administrations, and coordination and notification of frequency assignments for space telecommunication systems under the provisions of Articles 5, 9 and 11 of the ITU Radio Regulations.
+The SSS must give consideration to:

+1. The conformance of the system to the provisions of the ITU Radio Regulations and applicable Radiocommunication Bureau (BR) Circular Letters;

+2. The identification of those countries from whom agreement must be obtained under the provisions of the ITU Radio Regulations; and

+3. The identification of those countries with whom the system must be coordinated under the provisions of the ITU Radio Regulations.

-10.5.3 Frequency Assignment Subcommittee (FAS)
+10.5.3 Frequency Assignment Subcommittee